WebOsu-2/webosu-2.github.io/CODE_OF_CONDUCT.md

 ## Scope

-This Code of Conduct applies within all community spaces, and also applies when an individual is officially representing the community in public spaces.
+This Code of Conduct applies within all community spaces, such as GitHub repositories, forums, chat rooms (e.g., Discord), and other public spaces where members interact, and also applies when an individual is officially representing the community in public spaces.
 Examples of representing our community include using an official e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at mostlime@outlook.com.
+Reports of abusive, harassing, or otherwise unacceptable behavior should be directed to community leaders responsible for enforcement, who can be contacted through mostlime@outlook.com.
 All complaints will be reviewed and investigated promptly and fairly.

+Information will be shared only with those responsible for resolving the issue and only as necessary to address the situation.

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.

+Reporters and involved parties will be informed of the enforcement decision and reasons for the action when appropriate and possible.

 ## Enforcement Guidelines

+The goal of enforcement is to uphold community standards while fostering understanding and respect among all parties.

 Community leaders will follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct: